AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

     <img width="1605" height="712" alt="image" src="https://github.com/user-attachments/assets/b85ead90-bcc4-4571-979d-bb8de4436da5" /> </details>

 **This covers basic configs to manage Camera, get Live RTSP Stream from it, and discover them via ONVIF.
 But we need the events themselves to bind Home Assistant Automations to.
-In order to do this let's make sure Event(s) are configured correctly on the Camera(s)**
+In order to do this, let's make sure Event(s) are configured correctly on the Camera(s)**

 ---